timrossinfo/timrossinfo.github.com/source/_posts/2013-03-19-to-segue-or-not-to-segue.markdown

 Initially, the benefits of using segues seem clear:

 *	Spend less time writing boring transition code.
-*	Code is cleaner and not littered with transition code.
+*	Code is cleaner and not littered with transitions.
 *	You get a visual representation of how the app fits together.

 However, after using segues for a while I've found there are a few downsides: